In Portugal, cars - and other vehicles such as motorcycles, boats or airplanes - pay essentially two taxes.

 ISV is owed for new and used vehicles.
 Used vehicles imported from an UE country benefit from an age discount, between 10% (up to 1 year) and 80% (more than 10 years), but only for the engine displacement tax component.
 Any imported used vehicle pays the CO2 tax component as if it was new - there`s no age discount.

-Used vehicles imported from any other country (Switzerland or the USA for example) don`t get any discount and have to pay 23% VAT (IVA), on top of any other customs duty, which range from 0% to 10%.
+Used vehicles imported from any other country (Switzerland or the USA for example) don`t get any age discount on ISV and also have to pay 23% VAT (IVA), on top of any other customs duty, which range from 0% to 10%.

 In general, ISV lets us be one of the leading countries in low car CO2 emissions.
 In everyday life, we have an underpowered car fleet.
 Cars with between 1.0 (gasoline) and 1.6 liters (diesel) of engine displacement represent the major share of cars sold.